Last reviewed August 16, 2026

 Operative rules:

-• Every motor vehicle must carry a working signaling device or horn.
+• Every motor vehicle must carry a suitable and adequate horn or other signaling device — operating without one is a violation (§1903(1)).

 • Maine’s annual safety inspection verifies horn function as part of vehicle certification.